pagopa/b2b-portals/.changeset/smooth-balloons-compare.md

 "nextjs-website": minor
 ---

-Implement Video from EC to B2BP
+Implement Video-Image from EC to B2BP